Philip Clemo: Developed style

-Moving to London in 1982, influenced by the works of Robin Guthrie of The Cocteau Twins and Tom Verlaine of Television, Clemo began recording his own work.
-He put together a short-lived experimental music band Box in the Sun, but left to explore his solo projects.
+Moving to London in 1982, influenced by the works of guitarists Robin Guthrie of The Cocteau Twins and Tom Verlaine of Television, Clemo began recording his own work.
+He put together a short-lived experimental music band 'Box in the Sun', but left to explore his solo projects.

 He developed a complex and multi-layered approach, creating music which always sounds fresh to the listener.
 He builds soundworlds from diverse sources including field recordings made in locations such as: the crowded streets of New Delhi; the dense insect soundscapes of the Malaysian rainforest; Sydney building sites; Icelandic mud pools; and glass and metal workshops.
 In the studio Clemo builds complex and densely textured compositions, developing them through a process of composition and improvisation, with contributions from a diverse group of musicians.
 During the final stages he extensively reconfigures, interweaving instrumental, vocal and recorded material, disguising origin and cultural references.
-The result is a mix of musical genre, which crosses between jazz, rock, contemporary classical and electronica, described as "finely crafted shimmering matrices of sound" and creating something which is "mesmeric and completely addictive".
+The result is a mix of musical genres, crossing between jazz, post-rock, contemporary classical, krautrock and electronica, described as "finely crafted shimmering matrices of sound" and creating something which is "mesmeric and completely addictive".